-Designated Bursary Fund: This represents legacy income received.
+Designated Bursary Fund: This represents legacy income received in previous years.
 This is to be used for bursaries as and when the need arises.

 Fixed asset Funds:

 The fixed asset funds represents money held in tangible fixed assets used by the School.